-Psyllium, grown primarily in India and Pakistan, yields an outstanding 60 - 70% soluble fiber, eight times higher than oat bran.
+Psyllium is native to the Indian subcontinent and Pakistan.
 Since modern diets are typically low in fiber and high in carbs and saturated fat, adequate fiber supplementation is highly recommended, not only to aid digestion, but also to support cardiovascular health.
-Psyllium can help with this endeavor.

 Psyllium Medicinal Properties

 - Medicinal action Hypocholesterolemic, Laxative

 - Ways to use Capsules, Cold infusions, Food, Poultice, Powder

 - Medicinal rating (4) Very useful plant

 Regular, moderated intake of psyllium treats and prevents numerous gastrointestinal complains, including diarrhea and constipation.
 It also helps the cardiovascular health and it has been approved by the Food and Drug Administration, which recommends a daily intake of 3 - 12 grams in order to decrease the risk of heart disease.

 Psyllium is commonly used to promote weight control, as part of a low fat, low cholesterol diet, and also in diverticulosis and diabetes therapies.
 Studies have shown that its polyphenolic compounds have some antioxidant effects, but further investigation is needed.

 Psyllium is primarily used for:

 Treating constipation.
 Due to its fiber content, it increases stool weight and promotes bowel movements.